agent-LuluDodo/RebindMyKeys/README.md

 ## Notes

-**¹** Support for mouse is still WIP, so you can't bind additional KeyBindings to mouse buttons.
+**¹** Support for mouse is still WIP (on hold until I find a clean solution for detecting if a mouse button is pressed), so you can't bind additional KeyBindings to mouse buttons.

 **²** Thanks to syorito-hatsuki for pointing out that Vanilla allows you to unbind keys by pressing escape. ([Issue #1](https://github.com/agent-LuluDodo/RebindMyKeys/issues/1))